elastic/rally-tracks/search/mteb/dbpedia_ranking/README.md

 This track assesses the search performance of the dataset available at [mteb/dbpedia](https://huggingface.co/datasets/mteb/dbpedia).
 To compare search performance, the following strategies are employed:
-* `default`: This is a straightforward strategy that involves indexing the text fields using a standard analyzer and querying using a `match_all` query.
+* `default`: This is a straightforward strategy that involves indexing the text fields using a standard analyzer and querying using a `multi_match` query.
 No custom analysis is used.
 * `english-analyzed`: In this strategy, we perform the same test as with `default` but with a basic custom english analyzer applied.